BIOS-iEngineer/MACHINIST-X99ZV102/README.md

 ### Attention!
 #### C612RD23 support: any V3 & V4 final revision CPUs with UDIMM / RDIMM DDR4 memory module.
 #### C612RD24 support: only V3 final revision CPUs with only UDIMM DDR4 memory module.
-#### Add on 'REPUBLIC OF BELARUS' Download and modified separately for any version of bios, see description below.
+#### Add on 'REPUBLIC OF BELARUS' Download and modified separately for any version BIOS, see description below.

 ![Latest BIOS for Machinist X99Z-V102 Motherboard](Motherboard.PNG)